sestain/sestain/README.md

 # About me

-Hello, my name is Sestain and I am an 16 year old male programmer.
+Hello, my name is Sestain and I am programmer.
 Most of my work is directed towards video game cheating.
-My current primary coding language is C++, although I can also program in C, C#, Java, Lua and HTML.
+My current primary coding language is C++, although I can also program in C, C#, Java, Lua, JS and HTML.

 ## Contact me